 In 2017, scaffolding was completed to make safe the upper levels of the tower.
 Costing over $300,000, this critical investemnt not only protects those on the sidewalk below but also provides a safe work platform from which to assess the condition of the tower and to make permanent repairs.

 In 2018, under the direction of Ivan Myjer Building & Monument Conservation, a comprehensive evaluation including mortar and stone analysis was conducted.
-It is expected that actual construction work on the upper stages of the tower will occur in 2019.
+Reconstruction work on the upper stages of the tower, as well as significant roofing (four valleys, over 1200 new slates) has been done in 2019-2020.
+Stabilization work on the friezes is expected in 2020.

 Crucial to continuing this work of restoration is financial support.